Samweli/iipdash/README.rst

 .. code:: bash

     docker --version
-    Docker version {version}, build {build_id}
+    Docker version `version`, build `build_id`

     docker compose --version
-    Docker Compose version {version}
+    Docker Compose version `version`

 Development with Docker Compose
 --------------------------------

-For local development using Docker, use the development configuration:
+For local development using Docker, use the folllowing configurations and setup:

-Make sure to run the below docker command at the project root.
+Make sure to run the below docker commands at the project root.

-The command builds all necessary Docker images, creates containers for each service and finally starts all services.
+The following command builds all necessary Docker images, creates containers for each service and finally starts all services.
 Make sure to have internet connection on when running the below command for the first time.
 This is because the command will fetch Docker base images from Docker Hub and Python packages from PyPI and install some system packages.